torvalds/linux/Documentation/teaching/lectures/syscalls.rst

 them.

-When a user to kernel mode transition occurs, the execution flow is interrupted and it is transfered to a kernel entry point.
-This is similar with how interrupts and exception are handled (in fact on some architectures this transition happens as a result of an exception).
+When a user to kernel mode transition occurs, the execution flow is interrupted and it is transferred to a kernel entry point.
+This is similar to how interrupts and exceptions are handled (in fact on some architectures this transition happens as a result of an exception).

 The system call entry point will save registers (which contains values